Freeze granulation of powders

 Conventional powder granulation methods (spray drying, sieve granulation etc) show drawbacks.
 Migration phenomena cause inhomogeneities, cavities and hard granules that do not disintegrate properly during pressing.

 The preparation of a powder suspension by applying colloidal processing combined with sufficient mechanical treatment provides optimal homogeneity.
 This homogeneity can be preserved by spray freezing and subsequent freeze drying resulting in homogeneous powder granules with superior performance made by Freeze Granulation.

-Freeze granulation of organic/inorganic particles or powders is based on instant freezing of sprayed drops (granules) and subsequent freeze drying a development of Spray Freeze Drying (SFD) or Spray Freezing into Liquid (SFL).
+Freeze granulation of organic/inorganic particles or powders is based on instant freezing of sprayed drops (granules) and subsequent freeze drying, a development of Spray Freeze Drying (SFD) or Spray Freezing into Liquid (SFL).
 This technology ensures high-quality granules with homogeneous distribution of particles, polymeric pressing aids and other additives.
 The solids content of the powder suspension (slip) and the processing parameters (pump speed and airflow) control the granule density and granule size.